Or

 “Harrumph!
 I don’t do either and I feel fine.”

-There are more logical fallacies, but I believe that these are the Seven Deadly Sins of both Atheism and Belief.
-For, indeed, both sides of the argument use them religiously.
-They are no substitute for a desire for the truth, because they are the purveyors of easy answers to difficult questions.
-The path of least resistance will not lead you to the truth.
-It is as narrow as a razor’s edge.
+There are more logical fallacies, but I believe that these are the Seven Deadly Sins of both Atheism and belief.
+Indeed, both sides use them religiously.
+However, they are no substitute for a desire for the truth.
+They are the purveyors of easy answers to difficult questions.
+The wide path of least resistance will not lead you to the truth, which is a path as narrow as a razor’s edge.

 Atheists are accused of not opening their eyes to the truth, while believers are accused of keeping their own eyes closed to maintain their beliefs.
-History supports the believer, while modern science (supposedly) supports the non-believer.
-We live in the most atheistic age mankind has ever witnessed, which in a way is somewhat remarkable.
+History supports the believer, while modern science (or rather, its interpretation) supports the non-believer.
+We live in the most atheistic age mankind has ever witnessed, which, in a way, is somewhat remarkable.

 What went wrong?
 Or, from the other side of the argument, what went right?